- Aspects Determined as Materiality

 Principle and Outline

-Gas processing is a core and vital part of the Osaka Gas Group's business operations.
+Gas processing is a core and vital part of the Daigas Group's business operations.
 Its Senboku LNG Terminal and Himeji LNG Terminal process LNG into city gas and supply it to customers in a stable manner and to respond appropriately to their city gas demand.
 We are renovating and repairing our aging gas-processing facilities to secure facility safety and stable gas supply over the coming 10 years.
 We are also striving to devise more advanced safety and anti-disaster measures.

 Safety Measures at LNG Terminals